jamesmagoo/nostr-writer/README.md

 - Local Record Keeping: Keep a local record of published events in a JSON file for your reference and tracking.
 - Published View : See all posts sent from Obsidian
 - Short Format Message Writer: Quickly compose and publish short form messages directly to Nostr from within Obsidian.
+- Relays Configuration: Configure to send to whatever relays you like.

 ### Coming Soon...
-- Relays Configuration: Configure to send to whatever relays you like.
-- After publishing get a link to the published note
+- After publishing get a link to the published note on focal.ink

 ### Ideas..
 - Plugin User Relay: A relay specific to this plugin - see what everyone else is writing.